9 1/2 Weeks (1986)

 Must See?

-No. While it holds some historical interest for the controversy surrounding its “almost X-rated” status, it’s no longer must-see viewing.
-Film fanatics may still be curious to check it out, however.
+No. While it holds some historical interest for the controversy surrounding its “almost X-rated” status, it’s not must-see viewing.

 Links: